Shrewton: History

 A village or hamlet called Netton lay in the east of the parish, but dwindled away by the 19th century; the name survives in Nett Road and Net Down.

 In 1934 the civil parish of Shrewton was enlarged by the addition of the parishes of Maddington (to the south and west) and Rollestone (south and east).

 RAF Shrewton, a Second World War Royal Air Force airfield with grass runways, was to the north of village.
 It closed in 1946 and its site returned to farmland.

 Governance

 The parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for all significant local government functions.

-The parish is in 'Till and Wylye Valley' electoral ward.
-This ward starts in the south at South Newton, passes through Shrewton and ends in the north at Tilshead.
-The total ward population taken at the 2011 census was 4,473.

 Churches

 Parish church

 The Church of England parish church of St Mary, on the High Street, was built in the late 12th or early 13th century and has a 16th-century west tower.
 During restoration and enlargement in 1855 by T. H. Wyatt, the north porch was added, and the chancel, nave arcades and south aisle rebuilt; fragments of 12th-century work survive in some of the arcade pillars.
 Wyatt also replaced the nave roof, raising it with a clerestory, which is criticised by Pevsner as having "dwarfed the tower".

 Three of the six bells were cast in 1619.
 The Romanesque-style font by Wyatt is described as "especially good" by Historic England.
 The building, in flint and limestone ashlar, was recorded as Grade II* listed in 1958.

 The benefices of Shrewton and Maddington were united in 1869 and Rollestone was added in 1923, but the three parishes remained distinct until 1970.
 Today the church is part of the Salisbury Plain Benefice.